ismailceylan/huffmanjs/README.md

 // [{"010":"H"},{"110":"e"},{"001":"l"},{"111":"o"}]
 ```

-The serialized data can easily can be stored as plain text anywhere because it uses fixed 8 bits per character ASCII encoding.
+The serialized data can easily be stored as plain text anywhere because it uses fixed 8 bits per character ASCII encoding.

 ### Decompression
 We can easily decompress the compressed binary data.